-For 2020 family day for Notting Hill Carnival family day is on Saturday 27th August 2022.
+For 2023, the family day at Notting Hill Carnival family day is on Sunday 27th August 2023.

 Sunday is family day at Notting Hill Carnival, this is where everyone brings their kids to watch the children’s parade.
 This is the best day if you want to go with your family and enjoy the atmosphere in the more toned-down version of the carnival before the wonderful craziness on Monday.